anoopsarkar/nlp-class/hw3.md

 Developing an aligner using the simple alignment algorithms (described in the above pseudo-code) is good enough to get an alignment error rate (AER) that is close to the performance of the baseline system on the leaderboard.
-But getting closer to the best known accuracy on this task, which is approximately AER of 18.6 using the data provided to you is a more interesting challenge.
-To get full credit you **must** experiment with at least one additional model of your choice and document your work.
+But getting closer to the best known accuracy on this task[^1] is a more interesting challenge.
+To get full credit you **must** experiment with at least one extension of the baseline and document your work.
 Here are some ideas:

-* There are [better ways to initialize the parameters](http://aclweb.org/anthology/P/P04/P04-1066.pdf) that lead to better alignments especially if you run only for 5 iterations.
+[^1]: The best known alignment error rate on this task using the data provided to you for French-English is around 19 and for German-English the best error rate is approximately 12.5 according to this [comparison of different alignment models](http://aclweb.org/anthology/P/P04/P04-1023.pdf).

 * There are better ways to find the best alignment:
     * Align using $$\Pr(\textbf{f} \mid \textbf{e})$$ and also align using $$\Pr(\textbf{e} \mid \textbf{f})$$, then decode the best alignment using each model independently and then report the alignments that are the intersection of these two alignment sets.
     * [Use the posterior probability to decode](http://aclweb.org/anthology/N/N06/N06-1014.pdf): $$\hat{a_i} = \arg\max_{a_i} \Pr(a_i \mid \textbf{f}, \textbf{e})$$
+* There are [better ways to initialize the parameters](http://aclweb.org/anthology/P/P04/P04-1066.pdf) that lead to better alignments especially if you run only for 5 iterations.

 But the sky's the limit!
 You are welcome to design your own model, as long as you follow the ground rules:

 Ground Rules
 ------------